altamira/bpm-purchase-request/README.md

 Altamira BPM Purchase Request
 =============================

 This project automates the Purchase Request business process at Altamira.

-To build this project follow this steps:
+To build the project follow this steps:

 ```
 $ cd ./yo